-Name Description Service From the Service drop-down list, choose the service for which you want to configure the alarm; then, click Go .
+From the Service drop-down list, choose the service for which you want to configure the alarm; then, click Go .
 Only services that support the service group and your configuration display.
 Tip The drop-down list displays both active and inactive services.
-Unified Communications Manager and Cisco Unified Communications Manager IM and Presence Service only: Apply to All Nodes the check box.
-Enable Alarm for Local Syslogs The SysLog viewer serves as the alarm destination.
+To apply the alarm settings for the service to all nodes in a cluster, check the check box.
+The SysLog viewer serves as the alarm destination.
 The program logs errors in the Application Logs within SysLog Viewer and provides a description of the alarm and a recommended action.
 You can access the SysLog Viewer from the Cisco Unified Real-Time Monitoring Tool.
 For information on viewing logs with the SysLog Viewer, refer to the Cisco Unified Real-Time Monitoring Tool Administration Guide.